Why do experts get it so wrong?

 There aren’t many people, investors or home buyers, who have the cash to spend on a property purchase.
-The market therefore depends on the availability of mortgage financing.
+The market, therefore, depends on the availability of mortgage financing.

-In the run up to the Global Financial Crisis, banks were falling over themselves to lend money.
+In the run-up to the Global Financial Crisis, banks were falling over themselves to lend money.
 This led to loosened rules on lending.
-Banks loaned money to people who were already massively indebted, or didn’t have the income to support the property purchase.
+Banks loaned money to people who were already massively indebted or didn’t have the income to support the property purchase.

 Loans of 125% of property value became commonplace.
 In America, this practice was further fuelled by subprime securities: loans between banks and finance houses which shifted the risk around, until everyone owned a slice of debt that relied on property prices rising higher and faster than ever before.
-Eventually the market crashed, leading to the Global Financial Crisis.
+Eventually, the market crashed, leading to the Global Financial Crisis.

 Since then, banks and building societies have tightened their lending rules.
 Buyers need bigger deposits, and ‘self-‐certified’ earnings are no longer allowed.
 Banks are less eager to lend to each other, too.
 Consequently, not only has it become more difficult to get a loan, but also there is less money being loaned (though the amount loaned did rise in 2014).

-5. Supply side economics
+5. Supply-side economics

 When builders build too many homes for underlying demand, house prices are likely to fall.
 When not enough houses are built, house prices are likely to rise.
 This is basic supply and demand economics.
-However, developers tend to build more when the market is strong, and if the market suddenly collapses like it did in 2007 through to 2008, there is often a glut of new properties left on the market, which the builders are unable to sell.
+However, developers tend to build more when the market is strong, and if the market suddenly collapses as it did in 2007 through to 2008, there is often a glut of new properties left on the market, which the builders are unable to sell.
 This creates what is called a stock overhang, which further weighs on sentiment and prices.

 6. House price to earnings and affordability